RolandBurrows/sudokuru/README.md

 Implementation:
 - [X] Find starting row/column by calculating which one has the greatest number of pre-filled items.
-- [ ] Research and then implement algorithm based on real-world player strategies (do not utilize pure mathematical approach).
+- [ ] Find starting index (via the most filled complementary slice relative to the prime slice)
+- [ ] Find any naked singles (only one digit remains possible to be placed in a cell)
+- [ ] Find any hidden singles (only one digit can be inferred to be placed in a cell)
-- [ ] Attempt to use Naked / Hidden singles, pairs, triplets, qauds.
+- [ ] Naked / Hidden pairs, triplets, qauds.

-Scaling:
+Scaling Solutions:
-- [ ] Begin with 2x2 sample puzzles and scale up to 9x9.
+- [ ] 2x2 puzzles.
+- [ ] 3x3 puzzles.
+- [ ] 4x4 puzzles.

 Stretch Goals:
 - [ ] Ability to use photo of sudoku puzzle, and OCR loads the data for solving.